 Bajaj Auto recently launched the Discover 125 ST motorcycle in the Indian market.
-This new Discover is targeted at the premium of our reviewers recommend us commuter segment and has many segment first features.
+This new Discover is targeted at the premium commuter segment and has many segment first features.

 Bajaj Auto is on a launch spree this year, launching new motorcycles across various segments.
 While all the other offerings are targeted at the performance segment, the Bajaj Discover 125 ST is targeted towards commuters.
 On paper the Discover 125 ST looks promising by being the first 125cc bike to feature 4-valves, petal discs and a monoshock suspension.
 But is it enough to make the Discover 125 ST the best bike in its segment?

 The Discover 125 ST looks like a bigger Discover in pictures, but when you see it in flesh, you will realize that the tank is much more substantial.
 The motorcycle is very muscular(very Pulsarish) and it has the right curves and perfectly executed knee recesses on both sides.
 The rear fenders are much sleeker and have a bulge below, which extends all the way to the LED tail light, which itself is the most striking design to feature on any commuter motorcycle till date.
 The pointy turn indicators and the complete headlight assembly has an edgy design language and reminds one of the Pulsar 135 LS.